 You don’t get bonuses, you don’t make commissions, and these comments can leave you feeling unappreciated.

-Here are 6 ways to change that!
+Here are 6 ways to gain teacher appreciation!

 1. Appreciate Another Teacher